bpmnServer/bpmn-server/docs/examples/loop.md

 ## Data structure

-- Ability to store unique data elements for each item (occurance of the loop-node combination)
-- Ability to access various items along wih the data
+- Each loop instance stores its own unique data elements, for subProcess loops data is shared among all node items inside the subprocess

-So the data structure has the following:
+So the data structure looks like:
 >Loop name
 >>Key
 >>>data